RamezIssac/django-erp-framework/docs/source/usage/tutorial_1.rst

 Let's run and access our Ra Dashboard, enter your username and password already created with `createsuperuser`.
-In the right hand menu you'd find RA_Demo menu, which will contains links to Clients / Products & SimpleSales admin changelists.
+In the right hand menu you'd find sales menu, which will contains links to Clients / Products & SimpleSales admin changelists.

 We notice 2 things there: